joshb738/Stock-Analysis/README.md

    </p>

 #### Conclusion
-  Based on the above results we can determine that the refactored code has provided the following:
+  Based on the above results we can determine that refactoring the code has provided the following:
   1. A **91.12%** increase in script run time performance for analyzing the **2017** results.
   2. A **90.67%** increase in script run time performance for analyzing the **2018** results.